 You are the “captain of your own ship” and the “master of your own destiny”—whether you choose to reject God’s warning or to yield yourself to Him and ask Him to prepare you for rulership in His kingdom!

-(Read our free booklets Who or What Is the Beast of Revelation?, The Mid-East in Bible Prophecy and Revelation Explained at Last! to understand in greater detail the events described in this booklet.
+(Read our free booklets Who or What Is the Beast of Revelation? and Revelation Explained at Last! to understand in greater detail the events described in this booklet.
 Also read our book Tomorrow’s Wonderful World – An Inside View! to see the inspiring big picture of how God will solve, for all time, every one of mankind’s greatest problems.)

 The Saints Will Reign With Christ—On Earth